microsoft/FluidFramework/packages/dds/tree/docs/sequence-field/README.md

 stateDiagram-v2
     direction LR
     [*] --> Active
-    Active --> Muted: ↷ Revive
+    Active --> Conflicted: ↷ Revive
-    Muted --> Active: ↷ Delete (inverse of revive) Muted --> Blocked: ↷ Delete (not inverse of revive) Blocked --> Muted: ↷ Revive
+    Conflicted --> Active: ↷ Delete (inverse of revive) Conflicted --> Blocked: ↷ Delete (not inverse of revive) Blocked --> Conflicted: ↷ Revive
 ```

-The key difference with the intentional `Revive` is that when a muted revert-only `Revive` is rebased over a delete,
+The key difference with the intentional `Revive` is that when a conflicted revert-only `Revive` is rebased over a delete,
-the `Revive` only becomes active again if the delete was the inverse of the `Revive` that muted the revert-only `Revive`.
+the `Revive` only becomes active again if the delete was the inverse of the `Revive` that conflicted the revert-only `Revive`.
 If it isn't, then the revert-only `Revive` becomes blocked and can only be unblocked by the nodes being revived again.